Verizon Participates in the TRUSTe Privacy Program[ more ]

 Federal "Do Not Call" laws allow you to place residential phone numbers on the National Do Not Call Registry to prevent telemarketing calls to those numbers.
 If you would like to add your numbers to this list, you may do so by calling 1.888.382.1222, or by visiting donotcall.gov.

 You should be aware that even if you add your number(s) to the federal or a state Do Not Call list, most telemarketing laws allow companies to contact their own customers.
-If at any time you would like to be removed from Verizon's residential telemarketing list, please let us know by contacting a Verizon customer service representative at 1.800.VERIZON (1.800.837.4966).
+If at any time you would like to be removed from our residential telemarketing list, please contact us at 1.800.VERIZON (1.800.837.4966).
 Please allow 30 days for your telephone number to be removed from any sales programs that are currently underway.

 Marketing Email, Text Messages, Postal Mail and Door-to-Door Calls

 Marketing emails you receive from Verizon include an unsubscribe instruction (usually found at the bottom of the email) that you may use to opt out of receiving future marketing-related emails.
-You may opt out of receiving marketing-related postal mailings or prevent door-to-door marketing solicitations from Verizon by calling a customer service representative at 1.800.VERIZON (1.800.837.4966).
+You may opt out of receiving marketing-related postal mailings or prevent door-to-door marketing solicitations from us by calling at 1.800.VERIZON (1.800.837.4966).
 Text message solicitations from Verizon also contain an "unsubscribe" feature that you can use to prevent future marketing text messages from us.
-Please note that Verizon may use bulk mail service for some marketing mailings.
+Please note that we may use bulk mail service for some marketing mailings.
 These services deliver offers to all homes in a neighborhood or zip code.
-This type of mailing will continue even if you opt-out of receiving marketing-related postal mailings from Verizon.
+This type of mailing will continue even if you opt-out of receiving marketing-related postal mailings from us.

-You may opt-out of Verizon’s relevant online advertising program described above by going to the Account Actions area of your My Verizon online account and clicking on the Manage Online Advertising Preferences section under the Internet tab.
-You may choose not to participate in Verizon’s Relevant TV Advertising program by opting out at verizon.com/tvads.
+You may opt-out of our relevant online advertising program described above by going to the My Services area of your My Verizon online account and clicking on the Manage Online Advertising Preferences section under the Internet tab.
+You may also choose not to participate in our Relevant TV Advertising program by opting out at verizon.com/tvads.
 You will need your account user ID and password.
 Also, please note that you will receive ads whether you participate in these programs or not, but under these programs, some ads may be more relevant to you.

 Working Together to Help Keep Children Safe